Fradeet/OSM-tiles-splice-tool/README.md

 ### Dark Mode
 Inspired by Leaflet CSS render.

 (This feature is convert pixel by pixel.
-It may very slow which process large files.)
+It may very slow which process large files.
+Planning muti-threads.)

 ![](pic/darkmode.png)